Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Introduction

-We offer complete algorithms that solve the relativized strongest postcondition (Section \ref{sec:problem2}) and the weakest precondition (Section \ref{sec:problem1}) problems.
-More precisely, the former problem is considered in the case where the set $P$ is specified via a polynomial template.
+We offer a complete algorithm, called $\post$, that computes relativized strongest postconditions.
+In particular, this problem will be considered in the case where the set $P$ is specified via a polynomial template.
 This way, for example, one can find at once all polynomial conservation laws of the system up to a given degree.
-As a byproduct of the first algorithm, we also get the weakest algebraic invariant that implies all laws in $P\cap I_\psi$.
-Both algorithms are based on building ascending chains of polynomial ideals: these represent, basically, more and more refined overapproximations of the (relativized) strongest postcondition and weakest precondition, respectively.
-The proofs of correctness and termination rely on a few concepts from Algebraic Geometry, notably Gr\"{o}bner bases \cite{Cox} (Sections \ref{sec:prel} and \ref{sec:compasp}).
-We demonstrate the effectiveness of these algorithms reporting the outcomes of a few experiments we have conducted on nontrivial systems taken from the literature, using a preliminary implementation of our algorithms (Section \ref{sec:experiments}).
-Wherever possible, we compare our results with those obtained by other authors.
+As a byproduct of the $\post$ algorithm, we also get the weakest algebraic invariant that implies all laws in $P\cap I_\psi$.
+The $\post$ algorithm is based on building ascending chains of polynomial ideals: these represent, basically, more and more refined overapproximations of the (relativized) strongest postcondition.
+The proof of correctness and termination relies on a few concepts from Algebraic Geometry, notably Gr\"{o}bner bases \cite{Cox}.
+We will demonstrate the effectiveness of $\post$ reporting the outcomes of a few experiments we have conducted on nontrivial systems taken from the literature, based on a Sagemath/Python implementation.
+Wherever possible, we will compare our results with those obtained by other authors.

-The present paper builds on and generalizes our previous work on initial value problems \cite{Fossacs17}.
-Recent contributions dealing with invariant generation for polynomial \ode's, in the context of hybrid systems, are reviewed and discussed in the concluding section (Section \ref{sec:concl}).
+Focusing on algebraic sets, as we do, does not necessarily imply that one is limited to algebraic safety properties: in fact, by considering a family of varieties depending on a set of parameters, one can often get a good approximation of a \emph{semialgebraic} set of interest.
+In our case, the parameters will basically correspond to possible initial conditions of the system.
+In this way, we will show that safety verification of continuous systems with semialgebraic initial and unsafe sets is possible.
+Formally, this will require embedding the original system into a larger space, with the introduction of auxiliary variables, and relating these new variables to the original ones using a suitable precondition.

-Due to space limitations, all proofs and some additional technical material have been confined to a separate Appendix (Appendix \ref{app}).
+The present paper builds on our previous work \cite{Fossacs17}, which deals with simple initial values problems, where the precondition $\psi$ always consists of a singleton.
+This restriction prevents one from dealing with the most interesting continuous systems, such as semialgebraic systems.
+In particular, the concept of weakest precondition is absent from \cite{Fossacs17}.
+In the concluding section, we will discuss relations with this work, as well as with recent contributions from other authors, dealing with invariant generation for polynomial \ode s in the context of continuous and hybrid systems, notably \cite{Pla14} and \cite{Kong}.